fribbels/Fribbels-Epic-7-Optimizer/README.md

 ![](https://i.imgur.com/dr0Gh1l.png)

 ## Requirements
-- Windows or MacOS, 64-bit
+- 64-bit Windows or MacOS
 - Java 8, 64-Bit installed (Please download if you don't yet have it: https://java.com/en/download/manual.jsp, use the offline installer)
 _________________